priyasdamodharan/QuizApp/README.md

 **Quiz Application**

 **Problem Statement**
-Description: The application aims to provide a dynamic and interactive platform for quizzes, catering to educators, students, and quiz enthusiasts.
+The application aims to provide a dynamic and interactive platform for quizzes, catering to educators, students, and quiz enthusiasts.
-Challenge: Originally a monolithic app, it was refactored to microservices to address scalability and maintenance challenges.
+Challenge: Originally developed a monolithic app, and it was refactored to microservices to address scalability and maintenance challenges.

 **Tech Stack**
 Java: Core programming language.